simphony/simphony-framework/README.rst

 .. note::

-  The SymPhoNy framework is developed and tested on Ubuntu 12.04 LTS 64bit and the following commands and included scripts assume that they are executed inside the top level directory of the simphony-framework cloned repository.
+  The SymPhoNy framework is developed and tested on Ubuntu 12.04 LTS 64bit and Ubuntu 14.04. the following commands and included scripts assume that they are executed inside the top level directory of the simphony-framework cloned repository.

 Makefile
 ~~~~~~~~